Leader to Leader

 Teams are asked to approach the projects as they would any major work project, bearing in mind the importance of a project plan, clearly defined scope, relevant and achievable goals, and alignment with sponsor expectations.

-Teams are also expected to use the projects and the team experience as a learning vehicle, being intentional about both applying leadership tools and frameworks and discussing how team dynamics evolve over the course of the project.
+Teams are also expected to use the projects and the team experience as a learning vehicle, being intentional about both applying leadership tools and frameworks and exploring how team dynamics evolve over the course of the project.

 Manager engagement

-• Participate in a Manager's Orientation
+• Participate in a Managers' Orientation

 • Meet with their Fellow and their coach at least twice during L2L

-• Attend the L2L project presentations
+• Attend the L2L project presentations event

-Apply to L2L
+Applying to L2L